RafrafiNawress/RafrafiNawress/README.md

 Software Engineering is something which coincides with my passion and hobby.
 Always up for a discussion on softwares, business and other opportunity.
 <dl>
   <dt>Talking about Personal Stuffs:</dt>
-<dd>🛠   I’m currently working with springBoot, Angular, JavaEE, MySQL, Mongodb, PostgreSQL etc.</dd>
+<dd>🛠   I’m currently working with DevOps, springBoot, Angular, MySQL, Mongodb, PostgreSQL etc.</dd>
-<dd>🚀   I’m currently learning DevOps & Docker.</dd>
+<dd>🚀   I’m currently learning MLOps.</dd>
 <dd>👨🏻‍💻   Most of my projects are available on GitHub</dd>
 <dd>💬   Read my blogs which I publish here : https://medium.com/@nawress-rafrafi</dd>
 <dd>📫   How to reach me: nawress.rafrafi@esprit.tn</dd>